This Information applies to:

 ether 00:00:00:00:00:00

-media: autoselect (10baseT/UTP <half-duplex>) status: active
+media: autoselect (10baseT/UTP <half-duplex>) status:

 Permanent change

-When satisfied that the MTU adjustment has the desired affect the change can be made permanent.
-This involves editing a system file so be extra careful to make sure that you don't make any errors.
+system file so be extra careful to make sure that you don't make

 In the terminal window type the following command.